-The presence of about 8% $^{238}\text{Pu}$ reduces the attractiveness to "medium" except for an unadvanced proliferant state where it reduces the attractiveness to "low."
-For an advanced proliferant state or a sub-national group, 80% $^{238}\text{Pu}$ is required to reduce the attractiveness to "low."
-Spontaneous-fission neutron production rate is only significantly relevant to an unadvanced proliferant state.
+The presence of about 8% ^{238}Pu reduces the attractiveness to "medium" except for an unadvanced proliferant State requiring reliably high yield where it reduces the attractiveness to "low."
+For an advanced proliferant State requiring reliably high yield or a sub-national group for whom any nuclear yield is acceptable, 80% ^{238}Pu is required to reduce the attractiveness to "low."
+Spontaneous-fission neutron production rate is only significantly relevant to an unadvanced proliferant State.
 In this case, reactor-grade plutonium is "low" attractiveness.
-For an advanced proliferant state or a sub-national group, reactor-grade plutonium is still "high" attractiveness for low burn-ups and "medium" attractiveness for high burnups.
+For an advanced proliferant State or a sub-national group, reactor-grade plutonium is still "high" attractiveness for low burn-ups and "medium" attractiveness for high burnups.

 The analysis of safeguards and physical protection issues should use Eq.
 (1) to evaluate material attractiveness for all materials.
 For the most part, dose rate is inconsequential in these analyses.
 Dose rate will be more important in future analyses that look at dose rates from specific spent fuel assemblies.